 - If your experience is unpaid, include a statement from the research supervisor or internship provider that indicates you've been accepted and that the work is unpaid.

-Research Opportunities in Honors
+Research Opportunities within University Honors

 Interested in learning more about Research?
 Here are some opportunities to investigate research at UC.